stack-spot/ecs-jsii-component/README.md

 [![nuget-downloads][badge-nuget-downloads]][nuget-package]
 [![license][badge-license]][license]

-Component to create a container environment.
+Component for managing an ECS cluster.

 ## How to use